kanru/cl-isolated/README.md

 Common Lisp package `EVAL-BOT` contains the IRC part of the program.
-Function `make-client` creates a client object which can be used with IRC-related functions, such as `irc-connect`, `irc-join`, `irc-quit` etc. Here's a short example on how to run the bot.
+Function `make-client` creates a client object which can be used with IRC-related functions, such as `irc-connect`, `irc-join`, `irc-quit` etc. Here is an example on how to run the bot.

  1. Start the bot from shell.